Deficiency Letter: Complete FDA Response Guide for Regulatory Professionals

 Key Takeaways

 A deficiency letter from FDA is a formal written communication identifying specific inadequacies, gaps, or missing information in a drug application that must be corrected before FDA can complete its review or grant approval.
-These letters pause the review process until the sponsor provides a satisfactory response, typically adding 3-6 months to approval timelines depending on deficiency complexity.
+These letters can interrupt or slow the review process until the sponsor provides a satisfactory response.

 Key Takeaways